 Simply stated, a modern roundabout is a transportation management tool that moves traffic through an intersection without the aid of traffic signals.
 More specifically, a modern roundabout is an intersection with one-way circulation around a central island where entering traffic must yield the right-of-way to the traffic circulating within the roundabout.

 A modern Roundabout should not be confused with traffic rotaries or circles, which are much larger, with higher speeds and multiple lanes for entering and exiting.
 As traffic volumes increase, collisions and traffic jams can occur because vehicles are not required to yield to traffic before entering.

 Traffic engineers recognized the deficiencies associated with traffic rotaries and circles, and incorporated slower speeds and “yield on entry” into modern roundabouts.

-Engineering analysis have determined that roundabouts can perform more effectively than traditional signals at many intersections.
+Engineering analyses have determined that roundabouts can perform more effectively than traditional signals at many intersections.

 Although roundabouts are not appropriate for all intersections, they do provide our community with another tool to address traffic congestion and to further enhance the safety of our roadways.

 When designed correctly modern roundabouts can significantly reduce the amount of pollutants released into the atmosphere from idling vehicles when compared to other intersections.
 At signalized intersection locations, where actuated signals are not present, many drivers must wait up to 20 seconds or longer for the light to turn green, even during off-peak hours when no crossroad or opposing traffic is present on other approaches.
 Since the entry control at modern roundabouts utilizes the “yield to left” principle, drivers spend less time idling their vehicles prior to entering the intersection.